resonancellc/DS-Map/README.md

 # DS Map
 Copyright (c) 2015 Hopeless (Lost Heart)

-A map editor for 4th Generation Pokémon games.
+An editor suite for 4th Generation Pokémon games.
 WIP.

+## Tools
+The following tools are included so far:
+* DS Map
+* DS Script
+More will likely follow.

 ## Supported Games
 Not all of the games are supported yet, although I'd like the to be.